-I’m sorry to say, shorting driver pay, is a common practice by some carriers in the trucking industry.
+I’m sorry to say, shorting driver pay is an old common practice by some carriers in the trucking industry.

-Suggest to the trucking company that it would be helpful to have a computer with the mileage program available in the driver’s room, so the truck drivers can check their own pay statements.
+Suggest to the trucking company that it would be helpful to have a computer with the mileage program available in the driver’s room, so truck drivers can check their own pay statements.

 If the carrier still declines, there’s obviously something stinky going on.